 When aiming to propagate a bird of paradise plant, you must consider several things first.
 First and foremost, you can’t just rely on cutting a leaf from the plant to replant.
 While some plants can be reproduced from leaf and stem cuttings, a bird of paradise needs more than that to grow successfully.
 In order to propagate a bird of paradise, you’ll need to cut a portion of the plant’s root; the stem or leaf alone won’t have enough of the tissue needed to produce a new plant.

 Bird of paradise propagation isn’t difficult and can be most easily and effectively achieved through plant division.
-Ideally, propagation should occur in the early spring, preferably while you are already replanting a bird of paradise that’s outgrown its pot.
+Ideally, propagation should occur while you are already replanting a bird of paradise that has outgrown its pot.
 While it’s out, sever a piece of the bulb or the root with a sharp, clean knife.
 You can sprinkle some rooting hormone on the open cuts to encourage quicker and greater root depth.
 With each plant division, there should be a fan with attached roots for the regrowth plant.
-Then you can plant the bird of paradise root division in a small and clean pot with high-quality planting soil.
+Then, you can plant the bird of paradise root division in a small and clean pot with high-quality planting soil.

 Because new cuttings can be fragile as they start to develop their roots, keep your new baby plant indoors to protect it from the elements.
 While most gardeners are tempted to water the new division right away, it’s best to let the cuts heal without water first.
 After a few days, you can begin a regular watering schedule for the plant.

-- Fill a large pot that’s at least 12 inches wide and deep, depending on the size of the plant with potting mix.
+- Fill a large pot that’s at least 12 inches wide and deep, choosing your planter based on the size of the plant with potting mix.

-- Add 2 parts potting soil and 1 part perlite for best results.
+- Add 2 parts potting soil to 1 part perlite for best results.

 - Soak the root system with a running hose for about 10 to 15 minutes.

 - Wait about 20 minutes so that the water has time to soften the roots.